 On April 1, 2021, we completed the acquisition of Viridian Sciences Inc. ("Viridian"), a cannabis business management software provider that is built on SAP Business One.
-We acquired Viridian in exchange for \$6.0 million of our common stock.
+We acquired Viridian in exchange for 1.0 million shares of our common stock valued at \$6.0 million.
 In addition to the stock consideration, the agreement provides for contingent consideration of up to \$1.0 million, payable in additional common stock, if Viridian meets certain revenue criteria.
 The contingent consideration will be recorded as the estimated fair value on the acquisition date and adjusted to estimated fair value in each subsequent reporting period until settlement.

-minary · Value
+minary Value

 Shares issued \$ 6,000

 Contingent consideration 2

 Total preliminary fair value of consideration transferred \$ 6,002

-The following table summarizes the fair values of assets acquired and liabilities assumed as of the date of acquisition (in thousands):
+The following table summarizes the preliminary fair values of assets acquired and liabilities assumed as of the date of acquisition (in thousands):

-Preliminary

-Fair Value
+Preliminary Fair Value

 Accounts receivable 556

-Prepaid expenses and other current assets 71
+Prepaid expenses and other current assets 148

-Capitalized software 500
+Capitalized software 423

 Acquired technology 470

 Customer relationships 820

 Acquired trade name 20

 Goodwill 4,915

 Accounts payable and accrued expenses (350)

 Deferred revenue (1,000)

 Net assets acquired \$ 6,002

 The excess of purchase consideration over the fair value of assets acquired and liabilities assumed was recorded as goodwill, which is primarily attributed to the assembled workforce and expanded market opportunities, for which there is no basis for U.S. income tax purposes.
 The fair values assigned to identifiable assets acquired and liabilities assumed are based on management's estimates and assumptions.
+We expect to finalize the valuation as soon as practicable, but no later than one year from the acquisition date.